+Skills Lab:

-Skills Lab: When participating in a skills check off lab, you must adhere to the clinical dress code.
-If you have long hair, it must be pulled back or put up in a ponytail.
+When participating in a skills check off lab, you must adhere to the clinical dress code.
+If you have long hair, it must be pulled back or put up in a ponytail, that does not hang over your shoulders.
 Your fingernails must be cut short and without polish.
 You cannot wear jewelry, such as earrings, tongue bars, nose rings, brow rings, or necklaces.
 (You may wear a flat band wedding ring only).